mikellykels/PersonalWebsite/content/featured/Tantrumn/index.md

 showInProjects: true
 ---

 A multiplayer race to the finish!
-Traverse through the obstacles using any powerups you find to give you the advantage over your opponent.
+Traverse through the obstacles using any power-ups you find to give you the advantage over your opponent.